Key law career questions

 What skills and strengths do you need to be a good lawyer?

 A number of core skills are needed to be a good lawyer - many of them you can hone during your academic studies and by doing work experience.
-The core strengths sought by legal recruiters are intellectual ability, motivation, resilience, accuracy/attention to detail, teamwork, leadership, commercial awareness and communication skills.
+The core strengths sought by legal recruiters are intellectual ability, motivation, resilience, accuracy/attention to detail, teamwork, leadership, commercial awareness (see below)and communication skills.
 If you have the majority of these, law could be a good option for you!

 What is commercial awareness?